 The Office of Fair Trading does not regulate the price of fuel.
 No government agency sets the price of fuel, nor can any agency force traders to sell fuel for less.
+Fuel includes petrol, diesel, LPG and biofuels.
+Biofuels are ethanol blended fuels and biodiesel contain renewable vegetable and animal products.

-Instead, the market determines how much it costs.
+Instead, local and overseas markets determine how much fuel costs.
 Traders in all industries react to market forces.
 As a consumer, you can help to influence the market by the choices you make about how and where you spend your money.

-Doing a bit of homework can help you make informed choices about fuel.
+Doing a bit of homework can help you make informed choices about: